Market jitters as Monti's exit clouds Italy reform path

 Monti's austerity drive, which included higher taxes, has been praised by European politicians but sparked anger among ordinary Italians struggling with a painful economic crisis.

-Opinion polls suggest a stable pro-European government led by the centre-left PD party will replace Monti's technocrats.
+Opinion polls suggest a stable pro-European government led by the center-left PD party will replace Monti's technocrats.

 But the sudden acceleration in the political crisis over the weekend was enough to put Italy back into the spotlight of the euro zone crisis alongside Spain, whose yields also climbed on Monday on the back of the turmoil in Rome.